nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 which one.
 This can be easily remedied by adding an overload for the method which parses dates.
 In brief, the new overload will

-1. Expect to receive the argument's name as a string
+1. Expect to receive the argument's name, e.g. "project deadline", as a string
 1. If it fails to parse the argument data, an exception explicitly referencing the argument's name is thrown
 1. This message is displayed to the user